TheCarsonWest/TheCarsonWest.github.io/test/content/Lingua Franca.md

 # TLDR: ENGLISH IS THE MOST IMPORTANT LANGUAGE IN THE WORLD

 # Globalization
-- Multinational corporations need a common language
+- Multinational corporations need a common [Language](./../language/)
 	- speak English
 - Films are created all over the place and everyone like film
 	- better learn English